 - Accommodating heavy loads while driving the forklift

-As you can see in the three sections we have mentioned above, we will provide you manageable instructions on each of the sections.
-The instructions that we will give you include the smaller activities that are included in the process of learning the forklift driving.
+As you can see in the three sections we have mentioned above; we will provide you manageable instructions on each of the sections.
+The instructions that we will give you include the smaller activities that are included in the process of learning forklift driving.

-Keep in mind that before an individual operates or drives a forklift, they are required to have an accurate safety training for handling a forklift.
-OSHA has the specific details in terms of forklift safety training in 1910.178 (I), and we also have a single post in terms of safety training for forklift operation as well as the needed requirements for operating a forklift.
+Keep in mind that before an individual operates or drives a forklift, they are required to have accurate safety training for handling a forklift.
+OSHA has specific details in terms of forklift safety training in 1910.178 (I).
+We also have a single post in terms of safety training for forklift operation and the needed requirements for operating a forklift.

 Duties for the Pre-Operation of Forklift

-- Before operating forklift, a person is also required to fix the forklift
+- Before operating a forklift, a person is also required to fix the forklift

 - Aside from that, he or she is also obliged to start the forklift; and